pld/zebra/README.md

     lein deps

-Now you can start a development web server with:
+To start a development web server using AWS, first add your credentials:

+    lein -with-profile + pallet pallet add-service aws aws-ec2 "[your aws key]" "[your aws secret key]"

+Going forward, you can uberjar and deploy the latest code with:

     lein up